Pineapple is a tropical fruit available in any grocery store and a staple in many homes around the world.

 Healing and Inflammation

-Some studies have shown that bromelain, primarily in the stem, can
+Some studies have shown that bromelain, primarily in the stem, can reduce swelling, bruising, healing time, and pain associated with injury and surgical intervention.

 The fiber, potassium, and vitamin C content in pineapple all promote heart health.

-In one study, people who consumed 4,069 mg of potassium per day reduced the risk of death from ischemic heart disease
+In one study, people who consumed 4,069 mg of potassium per day reduced the risk of death from ischemic heart disease 49 percent when compared with those who consumed less potassium.

 The antioxidant vitamin C, when eaten in its natural form or applied topically, can help to fight skin damage caused by the sun and pollution, reduce wrinkles, and improve overall skin texture.